fastmcp-me/universal-image-generator-mcp/README.md

 # Universal Image Generator MCP Server

+This project is a fork and rewrite of the original: https://github.com/qhdrl12/mcp-server-gemini-image-generator repo.

 Multi-provider AI image generation server for MCP clients.
 Generate high-quality images using Google Gemini, ZHIPU AI CogView-4, or Alibaba Bailian through any MCP-compatible application.

 ## Features